 “When I started photography, I was driven by far away stories.
 But with time I realized that even going far, the pictures said a lot about my inner views and therefore I started to observe things I know more about, the world that surrounds me every day.”

-Guia Besana.
-Born in 1972, Guia Besana is an Italian photographer, currently based in Paris (France).
+Guia Besana (born in 1972) is an Italian photographer, currently based in Paris (France).
 She’s self-taught when it comes to photography.
 Guia Besana is represented by Anzenberger Agency.

 I didn’t realize I was becoming one.
 I knew I was driven by the arts, but didn’t really know in which branch.
 Coincidences of life led me to this choice.

 Talking about my personal work, it’s the place where I process inner changes and my observation of the world.
 Otherwise, a way to make a living.